Rekapost/devopsified-cicd-docker-helm-argocd-k8s/README.md

 argocd app sync <app_name>
 Configuration
 Docker Configuration
 The Dockerfile in the root directory is used to build your Docker image.
 It is optimized for multi-stage builds to keep the image size minimal.

 Helm Configuration
 The helm/ directory contains the Helm charts used for deploying applications on Kubernetes.
-Edit the values.yaml file for environment-specific configurations.
+To customize the configuration for your environment, edit the values.yaml file.

 ArgoCD Configuration
 The ArgoCD configuration ensures that all changes pushed to the Git repository are automatically reflected in the Kubernetes cluster.
-The repository configuration can be customized in the ArgoCD UI or via the CLI.
+The repository configuration can be customized either in the ArgoCD UI or via the CLI.

 Deployment
 Once your local setup is ready and the application is built, follow these steps to deploy your app: